mabragor/cl-vknots/README.md

   * add search over flips of the horde-diagrams, to tackle difficult cases
   * express HOMFLY in a-z variables.
   * add pre-calculation of horde-diagrams and memoization of results
+  * write checks in Mathematica scripts, so that they don't hang and don't loop infinitely